aspose-cells/Aspose.Cells-API-References/english/go-cpp/Cells/CheckRow/_index.md

 ## CheckRow function

-Gets the <see cref="Row"/> element or null at the specified cell row index.
+Gets the Row element or null at the specified cell row index.

 ```go